djgroen/flee/docs/index.md

 ---

-## How is flee used?
+## How is Flee used?

-flee is typically used in one of two ways:
+Flee is typically used in one of two ways:

-1. **Directly** — by running Python scripts from the command line, using flee as a library
+1. **Directly** — by running Python scripts from the command line, using Flee as a library
 2. **Via FabFlee** — using the [FabSim3](https://fabsim3.readthedocs.io/) automation plugin to manage simulation workflows, run ensembles, and submit jobs to HPC systems

 The documentation covers both approaches.
-If you are new to flee, start with the [getting started](getting-started/index.md) section.
+If you are new to Flee, start with the [getting started](getting-started/index.md) section.

 ---